-This write-up is a comprehensive insight into on-prem, short for the on-premises infrastructure.
-It answers all your queries such as What is on-prem?
-How different is it to a cloud or a SAAS solution?
-Is private cloud & on-prem the same thing?
-How do I know what would be ideal for my business, an on-prem setup or a cloud-based service?
+This write-up is an insight into on-prem/on-premises deployment.
+It answers your queries such as: What is on-prem?
+How different is it from a public cloud deployment?
+Is private cloud and on-prem the same thing?
+How do I know what would be ideal for my business?

 1. What is On-Premises?

-On-premises means a software & a hardware infrastructural setup deployed & running from within the confines of your organization.
-You have the complete control over the infrastructural setup.
-Data stays in your private network, nobody other than your team has access to the information.
-We can also call on-premises infrastructure as a private cloud.
+On-premises means an infrastructural setup deployed and running from within the confines of your organization.
+You have absolute control over your infrastructure and data.
+Data stays in your private network, nobody other than your team has access to it.
+The other name for on-premises infrastructure is private cloud.

 Let’s find out.

 2. Why On-Premises?
 What Is the Need To Set Up On-Premises Infrastructure?

 Businesses choose to host their services on-prem as opposed to a public cloud or leveraging a SaaS primarily due to security reasons.
 When companies use a third-party cloud-based service, the data of the organization gets shared with the third-party vendor.
 This opens up potential data breach possibilities and is often critical to the existence of that particular business.
 Especially if the business is in the finance, military or health care domain.

 Besides security, there are other factors as well such as customization, vendor lock-in, etc. There are instances where a business needs a software or deployment solution specific to their needs which a cloud-based SaaS (Software as a Service) may not offer.